Before the US Department of Veteran Affairs (VA) will pay for education benefits, several things need to happen:

 - Request official transcripts from all previously attended colleges, universities, and training institutes be sent to the appropriate office and campus (CAS Registrar for undergraduates, Graduate Admissions for graduate students or Law Registrar for law students).

-- Submit a Certification Request for Veterans’ Benefits to Lewis & Clark College’s Graduate Registrar’s Office.
+- Submit a Certification Request for Veterans’ Benefits to Lewis & Clark College of Arts & Sciences Registrar’s Office.

 - Schedule an appointment with an advisor to formulate an education plan to ensure that courses can be used towards your degree/program of study.

-- Submit a copy of the Certificate of Eligibility you receive from the VA to Lewis & Clark College Graduate Registrar’s Office.
+- Submit a copy of the Certificate of Eligibility you receive from the VA to Lewis & Clark College of Arts & Sciences Registrar’s Office.

 If you have previously used your VA educational benefits at another school, you’ll need to submit the following documents in addition to the items listed above: